miguelgondu/adaptive_zelda/readme.md

 ### Having Java installed

-Make sure you have Java 13 (or older) installed.
+Make sure you have Java 13 (or newer) installed.
 You can try this by running `java --version` (or `java -version`, depending on your OS).

 ```
 > java --version